WattTime/watttime-python-client/README.md

 )

 ```
+We recommend using the `WattTimeForecast` class to access data for real-time optimization.
+The first item of the response from this call is always guaranteed to be an estimate of the signal_type for the current five minute period, and forecasts extend at least 24 hours at a five minute granularity, which is useful for scheduling utilization during optimal times.

 Methods also exist to request historical forecasts, however these responses may be slower as the volume of data can be significant:
 ```python